Transplant (TV series): Critical response

 John Doyle of The Globe and Mail wrote that the show's positioning of Bash as an immigrant struggling for acceptance in his adopted country set the show apart from other medical dramas: "The plot device that kick-starts the series—and Episode 1 sure comes with a kick—might seem ludicrous, but it gets your attention and signals what themes in Transplant are about to blossom.
 It's about the terror and frustrations that immigrants experience, trying to use their skills in a new country.
-Much is made of Bashir's knowledge and knowhow being heightened by his experience working in a war zone with few resources.
+Much is made of Bashir's knowledge and know-how being heightened by his experience working in a war zone with few resources.
 He can intuit medical problems and injuries faster than most of his colleagues.
 This does not, however, make him either distinctly heroic or arrogant.
 Given his situation, he's actually an extremely vulnerable man.
 He's not the irascible Dr. House, nor is he the spookily wise young virtuoso at the heart of The Good Doctor."
 He praised the series and Haq's lead performance in particular, ultimately concluding that "There are numerous medical dramas that move with a breathless, hectic pace and then stop for some romance or heart-warming moments.
 Transplant has some of that, but there is an astutely Canadian spin on the familiar.
 It gives grim articulation to the issues of immigration and the harried, under pressure immigrant experience.
 It's not entirely original, but certainly superior to the usual and disarmingly different."

 In his year-end review of television in 2020, Doyle named Haq and Leboeuf as having given two of the year's best performances in Canadian television.

 For etalk, Christine Estima also favourably reviewed many aspects of the show, giving special praise to its choice to avoid positioning its two female doctors, June and Magalie, as competitive rivals, instead presenting them simply as doctors who respect and support each other even if they don't always agree.

 In advance of the show's American premiere, John Anderson of The Wall Street Journal reviewed it positively, calling it the best medical show currently airing on American television and potentially one of the better dramas ever aired by NBC in its history.
 The Hollywood Reporter observed that it was "not a hugely innovative or adventurous medical drama" and had a "heavy reliance on that House trope of a loved one bringing in a patient, only to have the loved one be the one with the actual medical mystery", but that Hamed was "an interesting main character" and Haq was a "solid leading man, giving Bashir a frazzled soulfulness, but never making him saintly".
 In conclusion, it was felt that "in a fall in which the broadcast drama slate is populated mostly by mediocre acquisitions and dismal holdovers from last midseason, there's value to an above average new show like Transplant."

 The industry trade magazine Playback named Haq as Canadian television's breakout star of 2020.